Home / Real Estate / FIRPTA

 FIRPTA Tax Withholding

-FIRPTA’S objective is to ensure non-resident aliens file U.S. income tax returns and pay taxes on profits generated in the U.S. FIRPTA was instituted to prevent foreign investors from selling U.S. real estate and neglecting to pay any outstanding U.S. tax obligations.
-FIRPTA prevents this by requiring Federal withholding of 10-15% of the full sale price, regardless of the seller’s profit from the transaction.
+FIRPTA’S objective is to ensure non-resident aliens file U.S. income tax returns and pay taxes on profits generated from the sale of a U.S. real estate property.
+FIRPTA was instituted to prevent foreign investors from selling U.S. real estate and neglecting to pay any outstanding U.S. tax obligations.
+FIRPTA prevents this by requiring a withholding of 10-15% of the full sale price, regardless of the seller’s profit from the transaction.
 The deposit is held by the IRS until the seller files income tax returns at the end of the year, at which time any taxes owed are deducted and the balance is refunded to the seller.
 If no tax is due, the entire amount held is refunded.
-The seller may also obtain an exemption certificate or waiver from the IRS, in which case the funds can be immediately released.

 ~ The withholding amount is determined by a number of factors, download our flowchart. ~